nuosferatu/xizhao_homepage/README.md

 ## Xi Zhao's Home Page

-Click here [ CLICK ME ](https://xiaoppx.github.io/home.html) to access Xi Zhao's Home Page.
+Now you can click here [ Xi Zhao's Home Page. ](https://xiaoppx.github.io/home.html) to access.

-...and more about Lecturer Xi Zhao can be found at [ @xiaoppx ](https://github.com/xiaoppx)
+...and more info about Lec.
+Xi Zhao can be found at [ @xiaoppx ](https://github.com/xiaoppx)

 ### What is Here?